bongiozzo/musica_mustdie/output/band_desaster.md

 # Desaster

-Дискография
+## Дискография

-"A Touch of Medieval Darkness" 1996, Black Metal "Hellfire's Dominion" 1998, Black Metal
+### "A Touch of Medieval Darkness" 1996, Black Metal

+1. Skyline in Flames (Intro)	02:20
+2. In a Winter Battle	05:29
+3. A Touch of Medieval Darkness	06:02
+4. Fields of Triumph	05:38
+5. Devil's Sword	03:21
+6. Into a Magical Night	04:32
+7. Crypts of Dracul	08:51
+8. Visions in the Autumn Shades	06:17
+9. Porter of Hellgate	03:57
+10. Home for the Brave (Outro)	04:52

+### "Hellfire's Dominion" 1998, Black Metal

+1. Intro	01:59
+2. In the Ban of Satan's Sorcery	04:51
+3. Expect No Release	04:32
+4. Teutonic Steel	06:13
+5. Metalized Blood	05:25
+6. Thou Shalt Be King	04:57
+7. Hellfire's Dominion	04:43
+8. Past...
+Present...
+Forever...
+05:10
+9. Castleland	05:48
+10. Across the Bloodfields	02:49

-"Tyrants of the Netherworld" 2000, Black Metal
+### "Tyrants of the Netherworld" 2000, Black Metal

+1. Intro	01:32
+2. Nekropolis Karthago	04:36
+3. Victim of My Force	04:23
+4. Profanation	03:33
+5. Sworn to Avenge	04:39
+6. Tyrants of the Netherworld	07:18
+7. Call on the Beast	04:06
+8. Battle Oath	05:23
+9. Disciples of Darkness	03:50
+10. Reign of Tyrants	03:12

-"Divine Blasphemies" 2002, Black Metal
+### "Divine Blasphemies" 2002, Black Metal

+1. Intro	01:03
+2. Divine Blasphemies	03:49
+3. Symphony of Vengeance	03:22
+4. Beasts of Wrath and Victory	04:50
+5.	 ...of Impurity	05:22
+6. Alliance to the Powerthrone	06:57
+7. Nighthawk	04:30
+8. Shadowinds	05:35
+9. Spare No Coward	03:12
+10. Chants of Grief (Outro)	01:53

-"Angelwhore" 2005, Black Metal
+### "Angelwhore" 2005, Black Metal

+1. The Arrival (Intro)	02:17
+2. The Blessed Pestilence	06:58
+3. Angelwhore	05:31
+4. Conqueror's Supremacy	06:53
+5. Ghouls to Strike	03:45
+6. Nihilistic Overture	06:16
+7. Havoc	05:28
+8. Downfall Be Thy Blade	05:42
+9. Revelation Genocide	05:17
+10. Mourning Path (Outro)

-"Satan's Soldiers Syndicate" 2007, Black Metal
+### "Satan's Soldiers Syndicate" 2007, Black Metal

+1. Intro	01:22	  instrumental
+2. Satan's Soldiers Syndicate	04:04
+3. Angel Extermination	03:30
+4. Razor Ritual	03:50
+5. Hellbangers	03:16
+6. Fate Forever Flesh	04:46
+7. Vile We Dwell	03:53
+8. Tyrannizer	05:34
+9. Venomous Stench	02:43
+10. More Corpses for the Grave	04:27

-"The Arts of Destruction" 2012, Black Metal
+### "The Arts of Destruction" 2012, Black Metal

+01. Intro
+02. The Arts Of Destruction
+03. Lacerate With Hands Of Doom
+04. Splendour Of The Idols
+05. Phantom Funeral
+06. Queens Of Sodomy
+07. At Hell’s Horizon
+08. Troops Of Heathens – Graves Of Saints
+09. Possessed And Defiled
+10. Beyond Your Grace
+11. Outro

 ## Отношения с другими группами